Artificial hip joint (Hip-Tep): Which are the most important risks?

 Preventive measures:

-• Taking blood -thinning medication
+• Taking blood-thinning medication

-• Wear of compression stockings
+• Wearing compression stockings

 • Early mobilization

-3. Luxation (removal)
+3. Luxation (dislocation)

 Causes of a dislocation

-• Weak muscles: In the first months after the operation, the muscles cannot yet adequately stabilize the prosthesis.
+• Weak muscles: In the first few months after surgery, the muscles are not yet able to sufficiently stabilize the prosthesis.

 Prevention and treatment

-4. Violation of nerves and blood vessels
+4. Injury to nerves and blood vessels

 Possible consequences of nerve damage